 Moving forward in history, about 10 miles outside of Jerash is Ajloun and its spectacular castle.
 Built in the 12th century, Ajloun Castle would become one of the most important outposts in Saladin’s Sultanate.
 From the fortress, all of the surrounding lands could be protected and trade upheld.
 The castle itself is quite labyrinthian and preserved very well.

 To be honest, both Jerash and Ajloun could be visited as day trips from Amman.
-Those on a tight budget might prefer to do this because local accommodation can be expensive.
+Those on a tight travel budget for Jordan might prefer to do this because local accommodation can be expensive.
 This area is very beautiful though and some may see value in staying a few nights.

 Camping in the woods around Ajloun is a great idea.
 The best camp around is in the Ajloun Nature Preserve, though it is considered “luxury camping.”
 You can read more about the facility by clicking the link below.
 I suggest going with a group of people to split costs and save some cash.

 Madaba is a sleepy little town with not a whole lot going on.
 You could walk around the whole city in less than a day.
-Its few significant historical sites plus prime location make it a worthy stop though.
+Its few significant historical sites plus prime location make it a worthy stop for anyone traveling to Jordan.